It is deeply disturbing that the tradition has been for most historians and writers to

 Mormon settlers.
 The family of Black Hawk had been murdered, innocent of any

 wrong doing.
 Seventy more were killed at Fort Utah, beheaded, tortured,

 while heads were hung by their long hair from the eves of the buildings.

-Human heads that would be later shipped to Washington for scientific
+Human heads that would be later shipped to Washington and sold for scientific

 examination.
 Among those held captive at the fort was a young boy by the